Amish History

 Amish no longer live in Europe, but how are they remembered there today?
 Romain Speisser shares one example from a hometown of Jakob Ammann.
 Amman lived in the area of Saint-Marie-aux-Mines (once known as Markirch) for years until Anabaptists were expelled from the region in 1712.
 Today, it hosts an annual event commemorating its Amish history, as Romain describes below.
 As every year since 1995,…

-Amish Communities in Georgia?
+Do the Amish really live in Georgia?
 (Yes & No)

-Amish Communities in Georgia?
+Do the Amish really live in Georgia?
 (Yes & No)

 Amish Replace Historic Barn That Burnt Down (14 Photos)